 This example focuses on DASH content distribution with Push Ingest.
 The DASH segmenter is pushing segments into the MBSTF, as media segments become available.

-Figure C.2.2-1:
+Figure C.2.2-1: DASH Content Distribution using separate FLUTE Sessions for audio and video, Push ingest

 In this case, the MBS User Service is provisioned to distribute the audio and video segments as separate MBS Distribution Sessions, leveraging the same MBS Session, to UEs.